segpacto/gql-gateway/Readme.md

 }
 ```

+#### Custom aggregations / relations
-> Now, we need to extend the GraphQL definitions to introduce our user aggregations:
+The next step is to extend the GraphQL definitions to introduce our custom global aggregations:

 - Extend `GraphQl` Types definitions:
 ```graph